-We may elect to cause the redemption of the notes when prevailing interest rates are relatively low.
+We may elect to redeem the notes when prevailing interest rates are relatively low.

-As discussed in "Description of the Notes - Optional Redemption," we may redeem the notes at any time prior to , 20 (months prior to their maturity date), in whole or in part, at a price equal to the greater of (i) 100% of the principal amount of the notes to be redeemed or (ii) the sum of the present values of the remaining scheduled payments of principal and interest (at the rate in effect on the date of the calculation of the redemption price) on the notes to be redeemed (exclusive of interest accrued to the date of redemption) discounted to the Redemption Date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the applicable Treasury Yield plus basis points; plus, in either case, accrued interest to the Redemption Date.
-On or after months prior to their maturity date, we may redeem such notes, in whole or in part, at a price equal to 100% of the principal amount of the notes to be redeemed plus accrued interest to the Redemption Date.
+As discussed in "Description of the Notes - Optional Redemption," we may redeem the 20 notes at any time prior to , 20 (months prior to their maturity date), in whole or in part, at a price equal to the greater of (i) 100% of the principal amount of the 20 notes to be redeemed or (ii) the sum of the present values of the remaining scheduled payments of principal and interest (at the rate in effect on the date of the calculation of the redemption price) on the 20 notes to be redeemed (exclusive of interest accrued to the date of redemption) discounted to the Redemption Date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the applicable Treasury Yield plus basis points; plus, in either case, accrued and unpaid interest to the Redemption Date.
+On or after , 20 (months prior to their maturity date), we may redeem such 20 notes, in whole or in part, at a price equal to 100% of the principal amount of the 20 notes to be redeemed plus accrued and unpaid interest to the Redemption Date.